 Taxes can seem overwhelming when you've got a complex financial situation and need to understand the ins and outs of the tax code.
 Fortunately, you don't need to navigate this problem alone: Qualified tax professionals are available to help when you need it.

-Certified public accountants, better known as CPAs, can assist you with preparing your personal tax documentation, work with you for making informed financial decisions, help you complete your businesses taxes, and much more.
+Certified public accountants, better known as CPAs, can assist you with preparing your personal tax documentation, work with you for making informed financial decisions, help you complete your businesses accounting and taxes, and much more.

 If you're wondering, "Should I hire a CPA?", we’ll further explain what a CPA does, how they can be useful, and answer common questions about these licensed professionals.